Gravity (Sara Bareilles song): In popular culture

 It was used as the closing song in the pilot episode of the Starz series Gravity.

 On So You Think You Can Dance, Season 5, Mia Michaels choreographed a dance that Kayla and Kupono performed.
 In the dance, Kupono personified the concept of addiction while Kayla was the addict.

+It was used in Season 1, Episode 2 and Season 5, Episode 4 of The Vampire Diaries.